ranyitz/aicm/README.md

 ### Using Hooks

-aicm supports configuring Cursor Agent Hooks using a simple configuration file.
-Hooks allow you to intercept and extend the agent's behavior.
+aicm provides first-class support for [Cursor Agent Hooks](https://docs.cursor.com/advanced/hooks), allowing you to intercept and extend the agent's behavior.
+Hooks enable you to run custom scripts before/after shell execution, file edits, MCP calls, and more.

+#### Basic Setup

-1. Add a hooks file to your configuration:
+1. Add a `hooksFile` to your `aicm.json`:

 ```json
 {